Bank Reconciliation Overview

 A bank reconciliation should be completed at regular intervals for all bank accounts, to ensure that a company's cash records are correct.
 Otherwise, it may find that cash balances are much lower than expected, resulting in bounced checks or overdraft fees.
 A bank reconciliation will also detect some types of fraud after the fact; this information can be used to design better controls over the receipt and payment of cash.

-At a minimum, you should conduct a bank reconciliation shortly after the end of each month, when the bank sends the company a bank statement containing the bank's beginning cash balance, transactions during the month, and ending cash balance.
+At a minimum, conduct a bank reconciliation shortly after the end of each month, when the bank sends the company a bank statement containing the bank's beginning cash balance, transactions during the month, and ending cash balance.
 It is even better to conduct a bank reconciliation every day, based on the bank's month-to-date information, which should be accessible on the bank's web site.
 By completing a bank reconciliation every day, you can spot and correct problems immediately.
 In particular, a daily reconciliation will highlight any ACH debits from the account that you did not authorize; you can then install a debit block on the account to prevent these ACH debits from being used to withdraw funds from the account without your permission.

 The essential process flow for a bank reconciliation is to start with the bank's ending cash balance, add to it any deposits in transit from the company to the bank, subtract any checks that have not yet cleared the bank, and either add or deduct any other items.
 Then, go to the company's ending cash balance and deduct from it any bank service fees, NSF checks and penalties, and add to it any interest earned.
 At the end of this process, the adjusted bank balance should equal the company's ending adjusted cash balance.